shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/07-design-report-in-power-bi-desktop-enhanced.md

 In this task you will sync the **Year** and **Region** slicers.

-*You will continue the development of the report created in the **Design a Report in Power BI Desktop, Part 1** lab.*
+*You will continue the development of the report created in the **Design a Report in Power BI Desktop** lab.*

 1. In Power BI Desktop, on the **Overview** page, set the **Year** slicer to **FY2018**.